bluzelle/curium/docs/setup/deploy.md

 7. Set the client configuration settings:

-        blzcli config chain-id bluzelletest
+        blzcli config chain-id bluzelle
         blzcli config output json
         blzcli config indent true
         blzcli config trust-node true
         blzcli config keyring-backend test

-    where “bluzelletest” is the zone’s chain-id.
+    where “bluzelle” is the zone’s chain-id.

 8. Derive a new key that will label the validator account for this node, call it “vuser”: